gedw99/goPocJsonSchemaForm/README.md

 ## Status

-It works now.
+It works now as you can see by just go run .

-Real time, matching the system to a DB Schema is an idea.
+Real time, matching of the underlying DB to the GUI is a work in progress.

 Then we can built providers for different Storages systems and reflect off them at runtime; Schema CDC essentiailly.